Human trafficking in California: Examples

-Prominent Locations in California for Trafficking
+Prominent locations

 Los Angeles, San Diego, and San Francisco are included in the FBI's list of top thirteen child sex trafficking areas in the nation.
 These areas' close proximity to the international border, diverse population, and presence of seaports and airports makes them vulnerable to human trafficking.

 Los Angeles

 Los Angeles is one of the three major entry points for human trafficking in the US.
 Los Angeles is a hotspot for human trafficking because of its diverse population, international connections, and involvement in the fashion industry.
 Between 2007 and 2016, there were 2,803 total calls (the third most calls per city) made to the National Human Trafficking Hotline from the Los Angeles area, with 884 of these cases having high or moderate characteristics of human trafficking (the second largest number of cases per city).

 In Los Angeles, a sex trafficker makes, on average, $49,000 per victim.
 The average onset age for girls and boys subjected to child trafficking in Los Angeles is 12-14 and 11–13 years of age respectively.
 Survivors have an average lifespan of 7 years after their first encounter with trafficking, where HIV/AIDS or homicide are the largest causes of death.
-It has also been noted that Los Angeles street gangs are heavily involved with human trafficking.

 Los Angeles has been focusing on public awareness campaigns in hopes that more people will notice possible indicators of human trafficking.
 Additionally, the Los Angeles Regional Human Trafficking Task Force was launched in 2015.
 A significant focus of this regional task force is to work with the LASD Human Trafficking Unit to treat child survivors as victims and not criminals.

 In 2018, Los Angeles headed the three day "Operation Reclaim and Rebuild" to create a large scale attack on human trafficking.
 80 federal, state, and local law enforcement agencies and task forces participated in the operation.
 510 arrests were made with 30 suspected traffickers and more than 50 human trafficking survivors saved (45 adults, 11 children) statewide.